-If you are looking for a Cod fishing trip come and join us aboard Grey Viking.
+If you are looking for a Cod fishing trip come and join us aboard Grey Viking in Brighton.
 We’ve earned a reputation for finding the Cod with countless personal bests for our anglers.
 The fish are typically in the 6lb to 12llb range with fish of 20lb or even 30lb plus becoming more common again.
 The British boat record for Cod is 58lb 6oz caught by Noel Cook in 1992 and the biggest to date on Grey Viking is 34lbs caught in December 2010, with winter being the best time to target the big ones!

 It doesn’t matter if you are a novice, Cod fishing is not complicated and we’ll show you how it’s done using our tackle or your own.
 For beginners and experienced anglers alike, if you are interested in the methods we use out of Brighton at different times of the year, please carry on reading!

 January until October sees the best of the wreck fishing for Cod, when they shoal in large numbers on the numerous deep sea wrecks in the English Channel.
 Depending on the tide and how the particular wreck lies (across or with the tide) the Cod will be found close in to the wreck or just downtide of it, using the wreck as shelter when the tide is running.
 Cod are lazy you see, using the minimal effort to feed!
 When the tide slackens the Cod will venture further out to feed amongst the debris or scour on the seabed.